ICR Integrity Launches Innovative NDT Composite Inspection Technology

 Commenting on the launch, Jim Beveridge, CEO, said “We are delighted to introduce INSONO composite inspection to the market.
 This new technique will offer our clients the confidence to validate and extend the life of repairs.
 Our acceptance criteria has been clearly defined and backed by extensive testing.
 The initial launch will focus on our most commonly used repair material Technowrap 2K™, and the future roadmap will encompass the full Technowrap™ range.

-Validated by the welding institute (TWI) with patent and UKAS accreditation pending, the portable hand-held equipment and specifically designed probes allow for inspection of all geometries including complex configurations and can easily be deployed in field in hard-to-reach locations.
+Validated by the welding institute (TWI) with patent, the portable hand-held equipment and specifically designed probes allow for inspection of all geometries including complex configurations and can easily be deployed in field in hard-to-reach locations.

 ICR operates in global locations including Europe, MENA, Australia, ASEAN and North America and will launch its new website showcasing its specialist solutions in November.